SpeedCurve-Metrics/SpeedCurve/README.md

 ## Thanks!

-As always, lots of 💜 [the SpeedCurve team](https://speedcurve.com/about/).
+As always, lots of 💜 from [the SpeedCurve team](https://speedcurve.com/about/).